ferenc-acs/udacity-deep-reinforcement-learning/p1_navigation/REPORT.md

 To my surprise it turned out that the model `20200707113405_qnetwork_local_statedict_slvd_15.pth` was the best performing, hence it only had a threshold of 15 to abort training.

-It took 410 episodes to solve the environment to reach the criterion score of 13 set by Udacity:
+It took 410 episodes for this model to solve the environment by reaching the criterion set by Udacity of a rolling mean of at least 13 over the last 100 episodes:

 ![](pics/410_scores.png)

-The resulting model reached a mean performance of 15.95 over 1000 testing runs.

 ## Conclusions
 It was kind of surprising that the lunar lander architecture worked so well.
 I was also surprised by the fact that simple Deep Q-Learning along with a very minimalistic neural network architecture were sufficient to solve this environment.